Student Bulletin – Financial Information

 Financial Aid Cancellation and Return of Funds

 Unearned federal student aid is the amount of disbursed Title IV funds that exceeds the amount of Title IV aid earned in accordance with the federal guidelines.
 During the first 60 percent of the term, a student earns Title IV funds in direct proportion to the length of time he or she remains enrolled.
 That is, the percentage of time during the term that the student remains enrolled is the percentage of disbursable aid for that period that the student has earned.
 A student who withdraws after the 60 percent point of the enrollment term earns all Title IV aid disbursed for the period.
+The amount of tuition and other charges owed by the student plays no role in determining the amount of Title IV funds to which a withdrawn student is entitled.
+Please note this policy is separate and distinct from the Santa Clara University credit balance refund policy.

 • Direct Unsubsidized Loan